openstack/openstack-manuals/doc/user-guide/source/dashboard-manage-images.rst

 #.
 In the :guilabel:`Actions` column, click the menu button and then
    select :guilabel:`Edit Image` from the list.

 #.
-In the :guilabel:`Update Image` dialog box, you can perform various
+In the :guilabel:`Edit Image` dialog box, you can perform various
    actions.
 For example:

    *  Change the name of the image.
    *  Select the :guilabel:`Public` check box to make the image public.
    *  Clear the :guilabel:`Public` check box to make the image private.

 #.
-Click :guilabel:`Update Image`.
+Click :guilabel:`Edit Image`.

 Delete an image
 ~~~~~~~~~~~~~~~